-Bill McKibben, author of The End of Nature and founder of 350.org, is initiator of Tar Sands Action.
+Bill McKibben, founder of 350.org and author most recently of Radio Free Vermont: A Fable of Resistance, is initiator of Tar Sands Action.
 He is the Schumann Distinguished Scholar at Middlebury College in Vermont and one of the Sojourners contributing editors.

 Posts By This Author